-South Swell Ice Cream: Fun place to grab dessert after dinner in San Clemente!
-Everything is very instagrammable and so SO good.
+South Swell Ice Cream is a fun place to grab dessert after dinner in San Clemente!
+Everything is very Instagrammable and so SO good.
 If you're trying to eat a little more healthy this is a fun dessert spot because you can get a frozen banana instead of the ice cream bar.

 $, San Clemente

-Sprinkles Ice Cream: One of my fave ice cream spots!
+Sprinkles Ice Cream is one of my fave ice cream spots!
 Their flavors are always extra yummy and they change all the time.

 $, Newport Beach

-Handel's Ice Cream: This is a newer joint in Laguna Niguel that's been buzzing for several months now.
-They've been in business for a LONG time but people I know had been driving down to San Diego for their ice cream for years and years, and now they're finally in Orange County!
+Handel's Ice Cream has been in business for a LONG time, but people I know had been driving down to San Diego for Handel's ice cream for years and years, and they're finally in Orange County as of last year!
 Every time I go into this place it's packed, but the line moves fast!
 Super delicious, fun ice cream flavors here like my current fave – Graham Central Station.
 Pro tip: you can get the 4-scoop sampler for $5 and try 4 flavors!!

 $, Laguna Niguel

-Sidecar Doughnuts: If you're a doughnut connoisseur, you MUST go to sidecar doughnuts.
+If you're a doughnut connoisseur, you MUST go to Sidecar Doughnuts.
 All of their doughnuts are to die for but I always get whatever's most fresh, and sample it on the way back to my car.

 $, Costa Mesa

-Balboa Frozen Banana Stand: Super fun place to take your kids to get a treat, or go after dinner on date night!
+Balboa Frozen Banana Stand is a super fun place to take your kids to get a treat, or go after dinner on date night!
 There are a few right on Balboa Island and I think they're all kinda the same 🙂

 $, Balboa Island (Newport Beach)

-Banzai Bowl: The very best acai bowls I've ever eaten, hands down.
+The very best acai bowls I've ever eaten, hands down are from Banzai Bowl.
 A few locations in Orange County and one in Oahu Hawaii – if that tells you anything!
 My mom ALWAYS wants to go here first when she's in town 🙂

 $, Laguna Beach, San Clemente, Costa Mesa

-Active Culture: If you love HEALTHY food, this is a must!
+If you love HEALTHY food, Active Culture is a must!
 Active culture's OG bowl and “not your mama's nachos” are some of my favorite things to order, oh and their coconut shake.
 But everything's good!!

 $, San Clemente, Laguna Beach

-Pressed Juicery: Another mega healthy spot that to be honest isn't my very favorite BUT that's because if I'm gonna have a treat, I want it to be a TREAT.
+Pressed Juicery is another mega healthy spot that to be honest isn't my very favorite BUT that's because if I'm gonna have a treat, I want it to be a TREAT.
 Most of my friends are obsessed with this place!
 They're known for their fro-yo and hot fudge that are sweetened with dates.

 $, Tustin, Newport Beach, Newport Coast, Irvine, Laguna Niguel